 These are the best chocolate chip cookies I’ve ever made.
 It’s the only recipe in this list using melted butter.
 Why?
 I love me some chewy chocolate chip cookies and melted butter helps achieve that chew.
 We also use an extra egg yolk (fat) for even more chewiness, a higher ratio of brown sugar to white for flavor and tenderness, and cornstarch for super soft centers.
 Chilling the cookie dough is imperative– in fact, the longer the better.
 I’ve chilled this dough for 3-4 days and the cookies have SO much flavor and bake up supremely thick.
 Try them with butterscotch or stuffed with Rolos.
 If you haven’t yet, you must!

 Chocolate Cookie Dough

-Use my double chocolate chip cookies recipe if you’re ever looking for a perfect chocolate cookie dough.
-It’s been everywhere from salted caramel and peanut butter swirled to peppermint mocha and double trouble.
+Use my double chocolate chip cookies recipe if you’re ever looking for a perfect chocolate cookie dough base.
+The same dough has been everywhere from salted caramel dark chocolate cookies and peanut butter swirled chocolate cookies to peppermint mocha cookies and chocolate crinkle cookies.
 This is a very sticky cookie dough, so chilling it is crucial in order for the cookies to hold their shape.
-By the way, the cookies legit taste like brownies inside.
+By the way, the cookies are brownie-level rich and chocolatey!

 Oatmeal Cookie Dough

 Soft and chewy, hearty and healthy.
 That last one’s a lie, but who the heck cares when you’re eating old-fashioned style oatmeal raisin cookies that taste nearly as good as grandma’s?
 This recipe is a mix of three other oatmeal cookie recipes I love (loaded oatmeal cookies, brown butter toffee chocolate chip cookies, and oatmeal creme pies).
 I took what I enjoy about each one (including molasses!).
 And know what makes it all even better?
 RAISINS.

 Sugar Cookie Dough